team.json

 dependencies | object | — | Map of team-name → version-constraint for other teams the CLI installs alongside this one. |

-requires.atl | string | — | Minimum atl version, e.g. ">=2.0.0". |
+requires.atl | string | — | Declared minimum atl version, e.g. ">=2.0.0".
+Conventional metadata — the install parser does not currently enforce it. |

 Keep the description short